 Do you know that one of the best work at home gigs you can have as a stay-at-home mom is freelance blogging?

-I’m a stay-at-home mom with twins and I’m a part-time freelance writer, but all I really do is get paid to blog.
-I average around $300 per post and I have several high-paying clients.
+I’m a stay-at-home mom with twins and I’m a part-time freelance writer, but I’m really a freelance blogger.
+I average around $600 per post and I have several high-paying clients.

 How did I stumble into freelance blogging and can any stay-at-home mom succeed?